 In regulating Australia’s vocational education sector, ASQA continually assesses risks presented by registered training organisations (RTOs), courses, qualifications and the vocational education and training (VET) system.

-Where system risks are identified, ASQA seeks to prevent damage to the VET sector undertaking strategic reviews of these training areas or issues.
+Where systemic risks are identified, ASQA seeks to prevent damage to the VET sector by undertaking strategic reviews of these training areas or issues.

 How do strategic reviews work?